onmyway133/Swiftlane/README.md

 - Simple wrapper around existing tools like xcodebuild, instruments and agvtool
 - Reuse awesome Swift scripting dependencies from Swift community

-Puma is intended to be used as a Swift library.
+Unlike other command line tool that you need to understand lots of command line arguments, Puma is intended to be used as a Swift library.
 Just import in your Swift script file and run.
 There's no additional configuration file, your Swift script file is the source of truth.
+With auto completion and type safety, you are ensured to do the right things in Puma.

 ## Documentation